limhawjia/Sportal/README.md

 1. **Explore page**
 *   Get recommendations for possible games to join
-*   Find out what’s happening near you
+*   Find out whatï¿½s happening near you
 2. **Chat function**
 *   Interact with other users on a more personal level
 *   Make new friends